-© Copyright: Irish Tax Institute 2020
+© Copyright: Irish Tax Institute 2022

-The Chartered Tax Advisers (CTA) qualification is the gold standard in tax and the international mark of excellence in tax advice.
-With over 5,000 members in Ireland, along with the Chartered Institute of Taxation UK and The Tax Institute of Australia, we are part of the 30,000-strong international CTA network and a member of the CFE Tax Advisers Europe, the European umbrella body for tax professionals.
+The Chartered Tax Adviser (CTA) qualification is the gold standard in tax and the international mark of excellence in tax advice.
+We benchmark our education programme against the very best in the world.
+The continued development of our syllabus, delivery model and assessment methods ensure that our CTAs have the skills and knowledge they need to meet the ever-changing needs of their workplaces.

+Our membership of over 5,000 is part of the international CTA network which has more than 32,000 members.
+It includes the Chartered Institute of Taxation UK, The Tax Institute (Australia), the Taxation Institute of Hong Kong and the South African Institute of Taxation.
+The Institute is also a member of the CFE Tax Advisers Europe (CFE), the European umbrella body for tax professionals.

-Our members provide tax education and expertise to thousands of businesses, multinationals and individuals in Ireland and internationally.
-In addition, many hold senior roles within professional service firms, global companies, Government, Revenue, state bodies and the European Commission.
+Our members provide tax services and business expertise to thousands of Irish-owned and multinational businesses as well as to individuals in Ireland and internationally.
+Many also hold senior roles in professional service firms, global companies, Government, Revenue, state bodies and in the European Commission.

-After over 50 years, the Institute remains deeply committed to the role it can play in education, tax administration and tax policy in Ireland and in building an efficient and innovative tax system that contributes to a successful economy and society.
-We are also committed to the future of the tax profession, our members and our role in serving Ireland's taxpayers and best interests in a new international world order.
-Our Irish Tax Series publications and online database TaxFind are respected and recognised as Ireland's most extensive tax information sources.
+The Institute is, first and foremost, an educational body but since its foundation in 1967, it has played an active role in the development of tax administration and tax policy in Ireland.
+We are deeply committed to playing our part in building an efficient and innovative tax system that serves a successful economy and a fair society.
+We are also committed to the future of the tax profession, our members and our role in serving the best interests of Ireland's taxpayers in a new international world order.